gesuwen/Parallel-Distributed-and-Concurrent-Programming/README.md

 **CoarseLists** An implementation of the ListSet interface that uses Java locks to protect against concurrent accesses.

 **Boruvka** Parallel implementation of Boruvka's algorithm

+## DistributedProgramming

+**PageRank** Implementation of the PageRank algorithm using Spark transformations